StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 03/08/2020 - Esrin - Added item description tooltip to critical injuries on character sheets.
 - 02/08/2020 - Cstadther - OggDude Character Import.
 You can now import characters from an OggDude export.
 The button is located on the Actor tab on the right.
 - 01/08/2020 - Cstadther - Bug Fix #283 - Updated code to add custom skills to list, and sort them properly by abbreviation.
 - 01/08/2020 - Cstadther - Added oggdude dataset import for vehicles.
 - 30/07/2020 - Cstadther - Fix for issue where Remove Setback was incorrectly trying to be added to the dice pool.
 - 30/07/2020 - Cstadther - Added ability to add modifiers to Force Powers and the Force Power Upgrades.
 Updated imported to populate force power modifiers.
 - 29/07/2020 - Cstadther - Fixes issue where Strain, Wounds, and Soak default values were not being calculated correctly.
 - 29/07/2020 - Cstadther - Updated Critical Damage and Injury sheets to allow modifiers.
 Fixed Adversary sheet to allow clicking on Criticals.
 Refactored criticals to a partial.
 - 29/07/2020 - Cstadther - Updated data importer to populate Force Boost modifiers on talents
 - 29/07/2020 - Cstadther - Added Force Boost modifier.
 When added to an item, if checked, it will add the max force pool to the rendered dice pool, and include that number of force die in the roll.
 - 29/07/2020 - Cstadther - Bug Fix #270 - Fix which allows no PC characters to go above the max, however all NPCs no longer adhere to any maximum for skill rank.
 - 29/07/2020 - Cstadther - Updated data importer to populate skill boost/skill setback/skill remove setback modifiers for armor, gear, talents, and weapons.
 - 29/07/2020 - Cstadther - Added Remove Setback modifier, updated dice pool rendering display Remove Setback image, updated dice pool calculation on actor to cancel out setback dice with remove setback dice.